 One of the funny things about giving personal finance tips free to The World is that you know that lots of people don’t follow through.
-You can bring water to horses, but you can’t always make them drink.

 How many people have read The 3 Numbers that can make you a millionaire and thought yeah, it would be good to be rich…and yet don’t track their spending to see where does it all go, don’t start investing in shares and don’t get round to firing a ridiculous financial adviser.

 This is odd given that the people that stumble across The Escape Artist’s little backwater of the internet are generally smart enough to know when something’s real and valuable.

 One sticking point is that people’s lives are often already full up.
 So people often lack the time and the head space to add more commitments or more information into their lives.

 If you are combining a full-time job plus any of the following (commuting, relationships, kids, exercise, friends, hobbies, pets etc etc) its no wonder you’re struggling to add more.
 If you are one of those busy people, you must first eliminate shit from your life.
 If your life is full up, you can’t add something new into it without first letting something go.

 We have limited bandwidth.
 We evolved on the African Savannah….a simple, low information environment.
 So we’re well adapted to wandering around in nature looking for food.
 We’re not so well adapted to commuting, airport check-ins and stressful sales targets.

 When we’re born, we all come into this world with nothing.
 No clothes, no commitments, no ingrained habits, no cable TV subscriptions and no debt.
 Then, when we are young, we are programmed by evolution to go out and get shit.